harshinipulagala/Electric_Vehicle_Market_analysis/README.md

 🚀 EV adoption increased rapidly after 2016, reaching its highest point in 2023.

-🌎 California leads the nation with the highest EV count (~246K), far ahead of all other states.
+🌎 Washington leads the nation with the highest EV count (~246K), far ahead of all other states.

 🏆 Tesla is the dominant manufacturer, holding over 50% of total EV registrations.